-Recording management settings allows account owners and admins to specify what their hosts are allowed to do with their cloud recordings.
-An owner or admin can enable, disable and lock many of those settings such as cloud recording sharing, automatic recording, and who can download cloud recordings.
+Recording management settings allow account owners and admins to specify what their hosts are allowed to do with their cloud recordings.
+An owner or admin can enable, disable, and lock settings such as cloud recording sharing, automatic recording, and who can download cloud recordings.

-Disabling cloud recording and locking that setting for the entire account will make recording management settings irrelevant.
+Disabling cloud recording and locking that setting for the entire account will disable all recording management settings.

 - If a setting is not locked, licensed hosts can enable or disable those settings as desired in their own account.

 - If a setting is locked, licensed hosts cannot enable or disable those settings and will need to contact their account admins for any changes.